sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kcompletion</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 Tier 2 addon with auto completion widgets and classes
+Short desc    : KDE Frameworks 5 Tier 2 addon with auto completion widgets and classes
 URL          : https://invent.kde.org/frameworks/kcompletion
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : KCompletion provides widgets with advanced completion support as well as a
+Descript     : KCompletion provides widgets with advanced completion support as well as a
              : lower-level completion class which can be used with your own widgets.
 ```